Stowaways on the Ark: Plot

-An old woodworm who lives in a very small piece of wood, near the top of a mountain, tells the story of his ancestors on their journey on the ark.
+An old woodworm who lives in a small piece of wood, near the top of a mountain, tells the story of his ancestors on their journey on the ark.

-Willi, the oldest ancestor in the old worm's family tree, lives on a hole in a trunk, alongside his wife, Alice.
+Willi, the oldest ancestor in the old worm's family tree, lives in a hole in a trunk, alongside his wife, Alice.
 One day, while both of them are eating in their house, it starts shaking.
-It turns out that this is one of the many trunks used to build an ark, constructed by a carpenter named Noah, who is discussing with God about the construction plans.
+It turns out that this is one of the many trunks used to build an ark, constructed by a carpenter named Noah, who is discussing the construction plans with God.
 God tells him that in the ark, he and his family will be saved and that he has to save a couple from each animal species.
 Meanwhile, the said trunk gets cut some more so it can be placed in the ark's structure, and the couple starts panicking inside.

-The construction finishes and God throws a bottle to the ark, to celebrate.
-It doesn't break, and he tries harder.
+The construction finishes and God throws a bottle at the ark, to celebrate.
+It does not break, and he tries harder.
 It falls into the ark's deck, and termites inside the tapered cork of the bottle get strewed into the deck's floor.
 God manages to break a second one and instructs some crows to inform the animals about the ark.
-Then, it's time for him to leave Noah.
-As Noah and his family help the animals to embark the ark, a female dragon who's carefully holding an egg tries to also embark.
-However, while attempting to do so, her egg falls and breaks.
-Now she's not allowed to enter the ship, as she doesn't have a partner.
+Then it is time for him to leave Noah.
+As Noah and his family help the animals to embark the ark, a female dragon who is carefully holding an egg tries to also embark, but while attempting to do so, her egg falls and breaks.
+Now she is not allowed to enter the ship, as she does not have a partner.

 God sends rain to begin the flood, and the ark starts sailing.
 Willi discovers some dark tunnels on his way home, and fears that something terrible is going on there.
 As the days pass, Willi and Alice give birth to a lot of baby woodworms.
-The bear from the upper deck tries to breathe life into the deck, by having the animals there making music with their sounds, while the one from the under deck tries to prompt the ones there to sing.
-However, the animals from the upper one get annoyed by the song of the others.
-After that, the animals are given food to eat, but they aren't pleased with it, and each animal starts blaming the other deck for that.
+The bear from the upper deck tries to breathe life into the deck by having the animals there make music with their sounds, while the one from the lower deck tries to prompt the ones there to sing, but the animals from the upper one get annoyed by the song of the others.
+After that, the animals are given food to eat, but they are not pleased with it, and each animal starts blaming the other deck for that.